Timmydrax/pipeline-tracker/README.md

 ## 🚀 Features

 - Save leads with a single click
+- Save leads on current tab with a single click
 - Add notes and contact info
 - View and manage your lead list
 - Store leads using browser's localStorage